SockDrawer/SockBot/docs/configuration.md

 as the bot will not get any messages from discourse unless a plugin manually polls for messages.

 ### pollNotifications
-This option controlls whether the bot will poll for notifications from discourse.
+This option controls whether the bot will poll for notifications from discourse.
 This is useful to disable if one is running a bot on an actual user account and wishes to still take care of their own notifications.

 ## Plugin Configuration